Constructions for Quantum Indistinguishability Obfuscation: Introduction

-\paragraph{Obfuscating Cliffords using a canonical form.} Our first construction of $qi\mathcal{O}$ for Clifford circuits starts with the well-known fact that a canonical form is an $i\mathcal{O}$.
+\paragraph{Obfuscating Cliffords using a canonical form.} Our first construction of~$qi\mathcal{O}$ for Clifford circuits starts with the well-known fact that a canonical form is an $i\mathcal{O}$.
 We point out that a canonical form for Clifford circuits was presented in~\cite{AG04}; this completes this construction (we also note that an alternative canonical form was also presented in~\cite{Sel13arxiv}).
 This canonical form technique does not require any computational assumptions.
 Moreover, the obfuscated circuits are classical, and hence can be easily communicated, stored, used and copied.

-\paragraph{Obfuscating Cliffords using gate-teleportation.} Our second construction of $qi\mathcal{O}$ for Clifford circuits takes a very different approach.
-We start with the gate-teleportation scheme~\cite{GC99}: according to this, it is possible to \emph{encode} a quantum computation~$C_q$ into a quantum state (specifically, by preparing a collection of entangled qubit pairs, and applying~$C_q$ to half of this preparation).
-Then, in order to perform a quantum computation on a target input $\ket{\psi}$, we \emph{teleport} $\ket{\psi}$ \emph{into} the prepared entangled state.
-This causes the state $\ket{\psi}$ to undergo the evolution of~$C_q$, \emph{up to some corrections}, based on the teleportation bits.
-If $C_q$ is chosen from the Clifford circuits, these corrections are relatively simple\footnote{The correction is a tensor products of \emph{Pauli} operators, which is computed as a function of $C_q$ and of the teleportation bits.} and thus we can use a classical $i\mathcal{O}$ to provide the correction function (note that our construction does not require a full $i\mathcal{O}$ but rather relies on a weaker $i\mathcal{O}$ that can obfuscate a certain family of functions.)
-In contrast to the previous scheme, the gate-teleportation scheme requires the assumption of quantum-secure classical $i\mathcal{O}$ for a certain family of functions (\cref{update function}) and the obfuscated circuits include a quantum system.
-While this presents a technological challenge to communication, storage and also usage, there could be advantages to storing quantum programs into quantum states, for instance to take advantage of their \emph{uncloneability} \cite{Aar09,BL19arxiv}.
+\paragraph{Obfuscating Cliffords using gate teleportation.} Our second construction of $qi\mathcal{O}$ for Clifford circuits takes a very different approach.
+We start with the gate teleportation scheme~\cite{GC99}: according to this, it is possible to \emph{encode} a quantum computation~$C_q$ into a quantum state (specifically, by preparing a collection of entangled qubit pairs, and applying~$C_q$ to half of this preparation).
+Then, in order to perform a quantum computation on a target input $\ket{\psi}$, we \emph{teleport}~$\ket{\psi}$ \emph{into} the prepared entangled state.
+This causes the state $\ket{\psi}$ to undergo the evolution of~$C_q$, \emph{up to some corrections}, based on the teleportation outcome.
+If~$C_q$ is chosen from the Clifford circuits, these corrections are relatively simple\footnote{The correction is a tensor products of \emph{Pauli} operators, which is computed as a function of $C_q$ and of the teleportation outcome.} and thus we can use a classical $i\mathcal{O}$ to provide the correction function.
+In contrast to the previous scheme, the gate teleportation scheme requires the assumption of quantum-secure classical $i\mathcal{O}$ for a certain family of functions (\cref{update function}) and the obfuscated circuits include a quantum system.
+While this presents a technological challenge to communication, storage and also usage, there could be advantages to storing quantum programs into quantum states, for instance to take advantage of their \emph{uncloneability} ~\cite{Aar09,BL19arxiv}.